 When it comes to tool safety, nothing is more important than having the proper protective equipment.
 Depending on the work that is being done, hand protection, foot protection and eye protection should all be available to the employees who are performing the work.
 In some cases, additional protective gear like a hard hat or even a full body suit should be used.
 Finding the right protective gear for each tool is essential for keeping everyone safe.

 Proper Tool Storage

 When tools aren’t in use, they should be stored away properly.
 While this is critical for ensuring the next person to need the tool can find it quickly, it is also an important part of tool safety.
 Most tools have sharp edges or pointy endings that can cause serious injury.
 If the tool is not properly put away, the next person to use the tool might get cut or punctured while digging through the tool box.
-A great tool that will help prevent clutter and injury would be a foam tool organizer (like this one).
+A great tool that will help prevent clutter and injury would be a foam tool organizer.
 Foam tools organizers help to keep your tools organized in a safe and efficient way.

 Carrying Tools Properly

 Related to proper tool storage, the carrying of tools is also very important.
 When bringing a tool from one area to another, it can cut someone or get dropped and puncture your leg or foot.
 Keeping any sharp or pointy edges covered while it is being carried, for example, is a great way to improve overall tool safety.